ryuheechul/provision/lima/tailscale/README.md

 `ssh remote-lima-guest` should let you connect to the lima guest directly given the lima guest and remote machine both are connected by tailscale.

-`ssh actual-host` should let you connect to the macOS host via lima-guest by [SSH Tunneling](https://wiki.gentoo.org/wiki/SSH_jump_host)
+`ssh actual-host` should let you connect to the macOS host via lima-guest by [SSH jump host](https://wiki.gentoo.org/wiki/SSH_jump_host)

 > adding a public key of the remote machine to `~/.ssh/authorized_keys`, would let you avoid typing password of the account of the target machine